 Images of exotic “others” were an important feature of German advertising as it became a prominent feature of consumer culture in the latter part of the nineteenth and early twentieth century.
-Such images were used to sell products from the colonial world, like coffee (LINK TO MEINL) and chocolate (LINK TO SAROTTI), as well as products with a “humorous” association, like rubber tires or shoeblack (LINK) or soap (LINK).
+Such images were used to sell products from the colonial world, like coffee and chocolate, as well as products with a “humorous” association, like rubber tires or shoeblack (LINK) or soap (LINK).
 After 1900, as advertisers tried to create catchy and memorable ads, they relied increasingly on caricatures that reduced their figures to essential “racial” characteristics drawn from colonialist rhetoric and, as in the ad here, from the American blackface minstrel show.
 They did so because racist images were recognizable and flattering to their white audiences but also because the striking color contrasts would draw viewers’ attention.

 “All eyes are on it

 Every mouth is full of its praise!”

 Selling coffee with caricatures (1906) by Jeff Bowersox is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Permissions beyond the scope of this license may be available at https://blackcentraleurope.com/who-we-are/.